sderose/zsh_argparse/README.md

     ...
 ```

+The first argument is the parser name, and the second one is special:
+It must be a space-separated
+list of names for the argument being defined.
+This is different from
+Python `argparse`, where each synonym/alias is given separately.
+I always quote this argument, to be most readable by emphasizing that it's
+not an option to `zerg_add`, but the name of an option you're defining.

+After the name(s) come options that define the argument being created.
+These
+are almost the same as in Python `argparse` (except, of course, for using
+the usual shell syntax of leading hyphens, no commas, etc).
+The most common
+may be `action`, `type`, `default`, and `help`.

 3a: There is an (experimental) shorthand syntax for adding arguments, that may
-be packed straight onto zerg_new instead of using zerg_add separately for each
+be packed straight onto `zerg_new` instead of using `zerg_add` separately for each
 as just shown.
 It supports names and aliases, a type or action
 (including choices values), defaults, and help strings.
 If used, these
 declarations should be placed after "--" to clearly separate them from `zerg_new`